-U.S. says something 'terribly wrong' at WTO, attacks China
+U.S. and China each say the other is wrecking the WTO

 “Something has gone terribly wrong in this system when those charged with adjudicating the rules are so consistently disregarding those very rules,” Shea said, according to a copy of his remarks provided to Reuters.

-“Our goal is to ensure that any system of dispute settlement can sustain the support of all members,” Shea said.
-“We do not see how perpetuating the existing dysfunctions through a complacent approach to the filling of Appellate Body vacancies can advance that objective.”

-China had put the Appellate Body situation on the agenda of the meeting, as well as U.S. steel tariffs and President Donald Trump’s threat to penalize China for alleged theft of U.S. intellectual property.
+WTO spokesman Keith Rockwell said many WTO members joined the debate, many expressing concern that the U.S. actions could make the system dysfunctional, and prepared to discuss its views while rejecting any linkage between judicial appointments and reforming the WTO.

+“It was extraordinary in its intensity,” Rockwell said.
+“It was unusual to see these two very prominent members laying it all on the line in terms of what they think ...
+This was a discussion that we had to have.”

 China denies U.S. accusations that it trades unfairly by subsidizing steel production and coercing foreign firms to transfer technology to Chinese competitors.
-It has accused Trump of endangering the WTO system by acting recklessly and unilaterally.

 Shea said he was “perplexed” by China’s assertion that it was a victim.

 “Mr. Chairman, we have now entered the realm of Alice in Wonderland.
 White is black.
 Up is down,” he said.